joseph-flinn/site/frontend/posts/st-question-your-assumptions.md

 the appearance of food changes and so does the observed behavior of the pigeon's mental model.
 From the anthropomorphic perspective of the pigeon, the pigeon receives positive reinforcement feedback for a certain behavior when the food appears--even though there is no relation--so it decides to keep doing that behavior.
 The feedback from the system continues.
-When the feedback stops--the regular intervals of food delivery stops--the behavior continues but deteriorates over time as the perceived feedback stops.
+When the feedback stops--the regular intervals of food delivery stop--the behavior continues but deteriorates over time as the perceived feedback stops.
 The feedback that indicates that it is not the behavior that causes the food updates the pigeon's mental model in relation.
 When the regular interval food delivery is resumed, a new cause-effect relationship starts, even though the delivery is still not related to the behavior.
 In the studied